On a homestead, fencing is one of the most crucial things for success.

-Other than being cheap to build, pallet fences have many more benefits for your yard.
+Other than being cheap to build, pallet fences have many other benefits for your yard.
 Pallet manufacturers specifically build them to withstand very heavy loads without breaking, which makes pallet fences incredibly durable.

-Because pallet fences come pre-made, it makes them easier to assemble into a fence.
+Because pallet fences use pre-assembled pallets, it makes them easier to incorporate into a fence.
 Think of each pallet like a fence section, instead of having to build each section, you just have to connect sections into a fence.

 Additionally, pallet fences can easily be moved, replaced, or changed to your liking without too much hassle.
-Utilizing them in your yard for a new purpose gives you a chance to use pallets, upcycle old building materials, and save money on fencing costs.
+Utilizing them in your yard for a new purpose gives you a chance to upcycle old materials and save money on fencing costs.